Refine

 The evolution of many dynamical systems that describe relationships or interactions between objects can be effectively modeled by temporal networks, which are typically represented as a sequence of static network snapshots.
 In this paper, we introduce a novel random walk based approach that can identify clusters of time-snapshots in which network community structures are stable.
 This allows to detect significant structural shifts over time, such as the splitting, merging, birth, or death of communities.
 We also provide a low-dimensional representation of entire snapshots, placing those with similar community structure close to each other in the feature space.
 To validate our approach, we develop an agent-based algorithm that generates synthetic datasets with the desired characteristic properties, enabling thorough testing and benchmarking.
 We further demonstrate the effectiveness and broad applicability of our technique by testing it on various social dynamics models and real-world datasets and comparing its performance to several state-of-the-art algorithms.
 Our findings highlight the strength of our approach to correctly capture and analyze the dynamics of complex systems.

-One of the widely recognized features of biological systems is their modularity.
-The modules that comprise biological systems are said to be redeployed and combined across several conditions.
-In this work, we analyze to what extent are these modules indeed reusable as compared to randomized versions of a system.
-We develop a notion of modular decompositions of systems that allows for modules to overlap while maximizing the number of times a module is reused across several conditions.
-Different biological systems present modules whose reusability ranges from the condition specific to the constitutive, although their average reusability is not always higher than random equivalents of the system.
-These decompositions reveal a distinct distribution of module sizes in real biological systems.
+One of the most widely recognized features of biological systems is their modularity.
+The modules that constitute biological systems are said to be redeployed and combined across several conditions, thus acting as building blocks.
+In this work, we analyse to what extent are these building blocks reusable as compared with those found in randomized versions of a system.
+We develop a notion of decompositions of systems into phenotypic building blocks, which allows them to overlap while maximizing the number of times a building block is reused across several conditions.
+Different biological systems present building blocks whose reusability ranges from single use (e.g. condition specific) to constitutive, although their average reusability is not always higher than random equivalents of the system.
+These decompositions reveal a distinct distribution of building block sizes in real biological systems.
 This distribution stems, in part, from the peculiar usage pattern of the elements of biological systems, and constitutes a new angle to study the evolution of modularity.